Types Of Youtube Videos To Make Money

 On the other hand, your blog can be multi-faceted, covering several topics that interest you.
 Once the topic is chosen, imagine a portrait of your potential audience.
 Determine how your video can be useful for a person and how you need to present information to be perceived well.
-Nowadays, YouTube’s audience is not only young people as it was ten years ago so that the target audience can be of any age category.
+Nowadays, YouTube’s audience is not only young people as it was ten years ago so the target audience can be of any age category.

 The handy Canva editor will help you create an incredible look for your YouTube channel.
 In addition to registering on YouTube, you’ll need to register with a formal certificate.
 This will allow you to quickly operate with your channel’s finances (pay for promotion, earn income).